-Honl's Beach at Wai’aha Bay is a small beach of soft white sand mixed with coral debris and small lava rocks.
+Honl's Beach at Wai’aha Bay is a small Kona beach with soft white sand mixed with coral and bits of lava rocks.
 A large grassy knoll on the northern end with picnic tables and plenty of natural shade make this a great picnic spot.
-Even though this is a fairly small beach, there is plenty of room to lounge in the sand on along the shore.
+Even though this is a fairly small beach, there is plenty of room to lounge in the sand along the shore.

 We enjoy walking the 15 minutes from Coconut Grove Marketplace in Kona to sit on the grass and watch the sunset.
 Because of the large reef and rocky entry from the beach, the swimming here isn’t great.
 The current can be strong on the north end of the beach, so if you go in the water stay close to the shallow area near the beach.

 When the surf is up, the waves out past the reef can make for some great boogie boarding and surfing.
-In fact, this is one of the most popular Kona beaches for boogie boarding.
-This is only appropriate as Honl's Beach is the birthplace of that popular sport.
+In fact, this is one of the most popular Kona beaches for boogie boarding, which makes sense since Honl's Beach is the birthplace of that popular sport!

 Bodyboarding dates back thousands of years when Polynesians rode waves on bundles of palm fronds, reeds or just about anything else that would float.
 In more modern times, these smaller “paipos” were considered more for children who had not yet advanced to the longer surfboards.

 In 1971, all that changed.
 Desperate to ride the wave’s out beyond Honl's beach near his home in Kona, surfboard builder Tom Morey crafted a makeshift body board out of a long piece of polyethylene foam and jumped into the water.
 Two years later he trademarked the name Morey Boogie, and thus began what has become one of the most popular ocean sports in the world.